particle-iot/docs/src/content/tutorials/integrations/google-maps.md

 ### Testing it out

-Once you have the firmware installed on yourd device and the integration enabled Electron, you can check the Logs in the [console](https://console.particle.io/logs).
+Once you have the firmware installed on your device and the integration enabled Electron, you can check the Logs in the [console](https://console.particle.io/logs).

 ![Event Log](/assets/images/google-maps-16.png)